beqpolk1/csci-592-spring2022/README.md

 As a result of participating in this independent study, the student will be able to:
 * Analyze a polyglot persistence system and identify the strengths of the polyglot approach, as well as data management problems arising from the use of heterogeneous data stores.
 * Evaluate several techniques for alleviating data management problems in polyglot persistence systems and determine techniques that are suitable for a given application.
-* Implement a new solution in a real-world polyglot system that paplies some of the studied techniques to mitigate difficulties posed by the use of heterogeneous data.
+* Implement a new solution in a real-world polyglot system that applies some of the studied techniques to mitigate difficulties posed by the use of heterogeneous data.

 ## Readings and Course Materials